Our Projects

 Digital Evidence in Domestic Courts

 Digital evidence is playing an increasingly important role in the prosecution of atrocity crimes.
 Despite this, there is a lack of guidance on how digital material should be approached as evidence.
-The Digital Evidence in Domestic Evidence Project addresses this problem through the creation of domestic law guidelines on digital evidence.
+The Digital Evidence in Domestic Courts Project addresses this problem through the creation of domestic law guidelines on digital evidence.